We Are Seven (TV series)

-We Are Seven is a television drama series set in Wales and based on the 1955 book of the same name by Una Troy.
+We Are Seven is a British television drama series set in Wales and based on the 1955 book of the same name by Una Troy.
 It was produced by HTV Wales and shown on ITV.
-It ran for 2 seasons between 11 June 1989 and 17 July 1991.
+It ran for two series between 11 June 1989 and 17 July 1991.

+History

+The show's first season routinely received eight million viewers for each episode.
+At the 1990 edition of the New York International Film and TV Festival, the show season received a gold medal.
+The children in the cast largely are HTV Wales Junior Drama Workshop participants.
+The youngest child in the series was played by Gwilym, the 18-month old son of Helen Roberts, who plays the main character Brenda Morgan.